bostonadam525/NLP-with-Deep-Learning-Projects-and-Experiments/BERT_models/NER_models/README.md

 * This is an excellent review chart of the various NER modeling approaches which again comes from the above paper by Borelli et al. 2024
 ![image](https://github.com/user-attachments/assets/99c955cf-fd2a-4643-8232-5966b355ea8b)

+# General NER Modeling Workflow
+1. Text input
+  * NER begins with text which can be word, sentence, paragraph, document or larger corpora.

+2. Tokenization
+  * Input text is split into individual words or tokens (tokenization).
+  * Tokenization is MOST important in NER models because it works on a token by token level.

+3. Entity Recognition
+  * Tokenized text is analyzed to identify "spans" of tokens that correspond to named entities.
+  * NER systems use various techniques such as:
+    * rule-based approaches
+    * machine learning models
+      * conditional random fields
+      * deep learning
+    * combination of methods

+4. Entity/Token Classification
+  * After entities are recognized they are then classified into predefined categories of choice such as:
+    * person
+    * organization
+    * location
+    * date
+    * number
+    * product
+    * company
+    * ...etc...
+  * The purpose of these categories is to help organize and provide context to the recognized entities.

+5. Output
+   * Final output of NER model is structured representation of the original text with identified named entities and their respective categories.
+   * The output can then be used for various purposes such as but not limited to:
+      * information extraction
+      * content summarization
+      * sentiment analysis
+      * etc...